The following answers to frequently asked questions address questions about Fogarty and/or foreign awards.

 The person assigned the FFR/FSR role in eRA Commons will see the FFR/FSR tab and may complete the report or delegate it.
-For Instructions on how to assign someone the FFR/FSR role, view the eRA Commons Frequently Asked Questions (FAQs).
+For instructions on how to assign someone the FFR/FSR role, view eRA Commons Frequently Asked Questions (FAQs).

 What information do I need to include in the progress report for my Fogarty grant?